1. Who can come to He Huarahi Tamariki?

 No.

-No. Cereal and toast are provided for breakfast.
-Morning tea and hot food or a sandwich are provided at lunch time.
-You can bring your own food if you want to, but we avoid junk food.
+No. Weetbix and toast are available if you need breakfast and a prepared morning tea is provided every day.
+A hot meal or a sandwich is provided at lunch time.
+You can bring your own food if you want to but we ask you to adhere to our Food Policy and not to bring in junk food, sugary drinks or chewing gum.

 10. What can I achieve at HHT?